-Additionally, the City's ability to refund some of its outstanding bonds using proceeds from new bonds sold at lower interest rates can result in future cost savings that provide the City with a larger debt capacity each year.
-This larger debt capacity enables more debt to be issued for capital improvement projects that are imperative for the City.
+In the past, the City's ability to refund some of its outstanding bonds using proceeds from new bonds sold at lower interest rates resulted in future cost savings that provide the City with a larger debt capacity each year.
+This larger debt capacity enables more debt to be issued for high priority capital improvement projects.

 Refunding bonds works similar to the refinancing of a mortgage, and savings are achieved by lowering interest costs.
-Between FY15 and FY16, the City completed two debt refunds, saving over \$2.5 million in interest payments over fifteen years.
-The City also saved \$1.2 million on QSCB payments through this refunding.
-The City refinanced bonds issued in 2007 at the same time that it financed the Union Station Project in March 2017.
+Between FY15 and FY16, the City refunded debt twice, saving over \$2.5 million in interest payments over fifteen years.
+The City also saved \$1.2 million on QSCB payments through these issuances.
+The City refinanced bonds issued in 2007 at the same time that it financed the Union Station Project, in March 2017.
 By exchanging the original interest rate of 4.263% for a lower rate of 2.0063%, the City anticipates saving over \$3.8 million over the next six years.

-Although in future years changes in the Tax Cut and Jobs Act of 2017 has limited the City's ability to refund debt in this way, the City is still able to refund bonds that have reached their call date.
+Unfortunately, a provision of the Tax Cut and Jobs Act of 2017 has limited the City's ability to refund debt in this way in future years.
+The City is still able to refund bonds that have reached their call date.
 A call date is a specified date on a bond.
 When the call date is reached, the issuer of the bond is allowed to refund the remaining amount of principal on the bond and thus avoid future interest payments.
 The City can take advantage of lower interest rates by borrowing at a lower rate to repay the principal on a bond that is within 90 days of its call date, but it can no longer take advantage of "advanced refunding issuances" which fall outside this 90 day window without issuing more expensive taxable debt.